swich11/item-sorter/README.md

 ## Julian Britton
 Julian's contributions involved writing the brain, moveit_planner, and transforms nodes, annotating data and training the YOLO model used and full system integration.
 Work was performed to debug, and integrate ROS code including that in the perception, visualisation, transforms, brain, moveit_planner, and sys_viz packages.
 He also contributed to testing all of the robot behaviours.
 ## Bryson Chen
 Bryson's key contributions revolves around the design and integration of the custom end-effector into the physical robot and ROS architecture.
 Bryson designed the parallel jaw gripper's components in fusion 360, and used those STL files to define the robot in a URDF file for visualisation in RViz.
 Bryson had also worked on creating launch files for easier use.
-3
 ## Matthew Viegas
 Matthew's key contributions revolve around the development of the object detection pipelines and testing with the RealSense Camera.
-Also implementing the use of custom markers with the visualisation.
+Also worked on initial visualisations and also implementing the use of custom markers with the visualisation.
+Assisted with YOLO model training through Roboflow.

 # Repository Structure
 ## sorter_ws